 (Bill Fries, Davis)

-Well, I him on the corner of Seventh and Main In the township of Sloan (Township of Sloan...)
-He's tired, and he's hungry, he's old, and grungy And parked in a no-parkin'
+Well, I found him on the corner of Seventh and In the township of Sloan (Township of Sloan...)
+He's tired, and he's hungry, old, and he's grungy And parked in a zone

 Well I bent an' says "How ya doin', old fella?"
 He to get up on his own (On his own...)
-When I gave him a a' my ham salad sandwich He up an' licked on my nose
+I gave him a piece a' my ham salad sandwich He reached up an' on my nose

-He gave him a of his ham salad sandwich And up and licked on his nose Old Sloan...
+He gave him a of his ham salad sandwich And reached up and on his nose Old Sloan...

-Well, I opened the door of my old beat-up Threw an old dirty shirt on the (On the floor...)
-He hopped in an' laid down by the gearshift Curled up and started to
+Well, I opened the of my old beat-up semi Threw an old dirty shirt on the (On the floor...)
+He hopped in an' laid hisself down by the Curled up and to snore

-For years we went them highways together On the byways of we did roam (They did roam...)
-With his paws on the an' his head out the winda An' his ears in the breeze, gently
+For years we truckin' them highways together On the byways of we did roam (They did roam...)
+With his on the dashboard an' his head out the winda An' his in the breeze, gently blowin'

 With his paws on the dashboard, his head out the And his ears in the breeze blowin' Old Sloan...

-When one mornin' last May, miles north a' Mondamin I to use a pay telephone (Pay telephone...)
-Old made a fireplug, while I made a phone call An' when I come back, he was
+When one mornin' last May, four north a' Mondamin I stopped to use a pay (Pay telephone...)
+Old Sloan made a fireplug, while I made a phone An' I come back, he was gone

-I searched forty miles of that Interstate highway And the that we used to roam (Used to roam...)
-Ricketts to Red Line, Magnolia to Woodbine But I just find poor ol' Sloan
+Well I searched miles of that Interstate highway And the byways we used to roam (Used to roam...)
+From Ricketts to Red Line, Magnolia to But I just find poor ol' Sloan

-From Fiscus to Jacksonville, Quick to like the end for old Sloan
+From to Jacksonville, Quick to Correctionville Looked the end for old Sloan

 Poor ol' fella.
-He have no license, nor shots, nor nothin'.
+He didn't no license, nor shots, nor nothin'.

-When on a cold day on the ninth of November I's drivin' my rig all (All alone...)
-When my eye caught a blur in my left rear-view An' my ears heard the of old Sloan
+When on a winter day on the ninth of November I's drivin' my rig all (All alone...)
+When my eye caught a in my left rear-view mirror An' my ears heard the sound of old

-He's runnin' as fast as his old could run 'im An' for me to slow down (To slow down...)
-His was a-waggin', his tongue was a-draggin' An' I the door for old Sloan
+He's runnin' as fast as his old legs run 'im An' for me to slow down (To slow down...)
+His was a-waggin', his tongue was a-draggin' An' I opened the for old Sloan

 His tail was a-waggin', his tongue was And he the door for old Sloan Old Sloan...

-Then in through the winder come a poodle from And set herself beside Sloan.
+Then in through the winder a poodle from Pisgah And set herself beside Sloan.
 Old Sloan...

 Hey!
 She's purty.